Fussy much? The challenge of marketing to gays and lesbians

 However, according to Cooper: ‘There are also plenty of LGBT people who are single, in full-time education and also those who do have children too, and this sector of LGBT parents and families has been growing fast in recent times.’

-While we are seeing an increasing number of brands featuring LGBT people in their advertising (some more successfully than others), according to Cooper, a key driver is the social context of the market in which the brand is operating.
+While we are seeing an increasing number of brands featuring LGBT people in their advertising, according to Cooper, a key driver is the social context of the market in which the brand is operating.

 ‘Brands that can show authenticity and credibility and that they take this market seriously – that’s what LGBT consumers want now.
 Having equality policies is also good, making sure they are implemented and taken seriously is even better.’